 We are sad to report that Molly Cliff Hilts passed away peacefully on January 21, 2021.
-She had been diagnosed with cancer early in 2020.
-She lived her life purposefully and was a positive spirit who will no be forgotten.
+She had been diagnosed with cancer in late summer 2019.
+She lived her life purposefully and was a positive spirit who will not be forgotten.

 As soon as we decided to open a new space in Astoria, I began planning my program, and talking to Molly Cliff Hilts about a show.
 Molly’s work fuses painting, photography, and printing using wax, lithographic ink, oil, and charcoal to create vast atmospheric landscapes and enigmatic portraits of people she admired, and birds she felt embodied the sense of the people she knew.
 We have shown Molly’s work for a number of years now, and love both the work and the artist.
 Once we had secured the venue and came to fix dates things had changed for Molly.
 Molly had been presented by the devastating diagnosis of cancer and was about to begin her first course of treatments.
 Molly was in a fighting mood, confident that she would be back in the studio in no time, and we set a date, on the understanding that it could be moved, delayed or cancelled.